There are many different podcast hosting platforms and it can be difficult to decide which one to go with…

 There are a bunch of other useful things like batch uploading, smart UI features like default schedule time, WordPress integration with their custom plugin, and a ton more.

-One thing I didn’t like regarding the new podcast setup was recently changed, which shows they are taking feedback and quickly making updates.
+One thing I didn’t like regarding the new podcast workflow was recently changed, which shows they are taking feedback and quickly making updates.
 Love that!

 You can host an unlimited number of podcasts starting at $19/month for 12K downloads – more than enough for 97% of podcasters.